-simple

-stiks

-(note spelling)
+simple <-----> stiks (note spelling)

 There are a lot of interesting ideas in them.
 You have to be a little careful scaling up because we have a large battery pack parked in the middle of the structure.
-Despite the cautions, there is always tions, there is always something interesting to be found.
+Despite the cautions, there is always something interesting to be found.